Communication-Efficient Federated Learning with Accelerated Client Gradient

-where $f_i(\theta)=\mathbb{E}_{z \sim D_i}[f_i(\theta,z)]$ is the loss function of the $i$-th client.
-Note that clients may have heterogeneous data distributions, but communication of training data between clients and the central server is strictly prohibited due to privacy concerns.
-All the basic notations throughout this paper are listed in~\cref{tab:notation}.
+where $\theta$ is the parameter of the global model and $\omega_i$ is the normalized weight of the $i^\text{th}$ client, which is proportional to the size of the local dataset $|\mathcal{D}_i|$.
+We focus on the non-\textit{i.i.d.} data setting, where local datasets have heterogeneous distributions.
+Note that the communication of raw data between clients and the server is strictly prohibited in principle due to privacy concerns.

-\subsection{FedAvg algorithm}
+\paragraph{FedAvg algorithm}

-A standard algorithm for solving federated learning tasks is FedAvg~\cite{mcmahan2017communication}, as described by the pseudo-code in~\cref{alg:fedavg}.
-Specifically, a central server sends a common model $\theta^t$ to the clients.
-Each client performs several steps of gradient descent to minimize its local loss function then returns the resultant model parameters $\theta_{i,K}^t$.
-A new common model for the next round training is constructed by averaging the models sent by all participants in the current round.

-While the property of taking multiple local updates in FedAvg before aggregation cuts down the communication cost required for training, in practice, this property leads to the so-called client drift~\cite{karimireddy2019scaffold} issue, where the individual client updates do not align well due to over-fitting on the local client data.
-This phenomenon inhibits FedAvg from converging to the optimum of the average loss over all clients.